A Guide to the best attractions in Granada, Southern Spain – 3-Day Itinerary

-Granada’s Bañuelo was built in the 11th century and it may be considered as a special construction because there are just a few well-preserved Arab baths in Granada.
+Granada’s Bañuelo was built in the 11th century and it may be considered a special construction because there are just a few well-preserved Arab baths in Granada.

-You may be wondering how this can be possible if the city was under their control for a long time; the answer is that Catholic Kings considered those as sinful places and destroyed as much as they were able to.
+You may be wondering how this can be possible if the city was under their control for a long time; the answer is that Catholic Kings considered those sinful places and destroyed them as much as they were able to.

 This secluded place is in the Carrera del Darro but it is slightly hidden so pay attention or you may easily pass by.

 The entrance costs include a visit to the Dar-al-Horra Palace, the Corral del Carbón and the Casa Horno de Oro.

 Opening hours: 10 am to 5 pm (winter season); 9:30 am to 8:30 om (summer season)